 The website of the Louvre Museum has an interactive map called Virtual Tour that allows us to go through the complex map of the museum and open a large number of images and visualize each space, before visiting it.

 Virtual Tour is an interactive map with multiple images

 You can access to Virtual Tour.

-It is a tool that facilitates the location of points of interest and the appearance of the exhibition space we are going to visit.
+As part of the Digital Louvre, the Virtual Tour is a tool that facilitates the location of points of interest and the appearance of the exhibition space we are going to visit.
 It is an essential support, taking into account the dimensions of the building, with numerous wings and galleries.